therooler/pennylane-qllh/README.md

 # Quantum Machine Learning Library for Quantum log-likelihood minimization (QMLQLLM)

 A quantum machine learning framework for minimizing the quantum log-likelihood.
-I am considering a catchier name for this framework in line with PennyLane and Strawberry Fields (Rocky Raccoon?
-Glass Onion?).
+In line with PennyLane, Strawberry Fields and Blackbird my working title for this framework is Rocky Raccoon (if you could call it that).

 This project is far from finished, but the most important code is there: The `QLModel` and `QMLWrapper` classes are the core of this project and seem to work fine for now.

 # Installing

 The following works with Conda 4.6.12.
-Please use the provided environment.yml
+Please use the provided environment.yml.
+If you have a CUDA enabled GPU, consider installing `tensorflow-gpu==1.14.0` instead by changing the `environment.yml` file accordingly.

  1. Install Conda: [Quickstart](https://www.digitalocean.com/community/tutorials/how-to-install-anaconda-on-ubuntu-18-04-quickstart)

- 2. Clone the git
+ 2. Clone the git:

     `git clone https://gitlab.com/rooler/pennylane-qllh.git`

- 3. Create a Virtual Environment
+ 3. Create a Virtual Environment:

     `conda env create -f environment.yml`